tom-urkin/AMBA/README.md

 Note: Please note that all transfers are initiated by dedicated tasks in the TB file.
 This is since the master and slave modules of the APB/AHB sides comprise the necessary logic to carry the AHB/APB protocol and perform read/write operations to a memory block within the slave modules.

-## APB side
+### APB side
 Traditionally, APB has a single master which is aht AHB-APB bridge.
 Here,I have realized a multi-master multi-slave APB architecture for educational purposes (and fun).
 Of course, the single-maseter multi-salve case can be realized wihtout any modifications to the source code.
 This side of the architecture comprises:
-	-APB masters : number of masters on the bus can be configured in the source code -APB slaves : number of slave on the bus can be configured in the source codes
+	-APB masters : number of masters on the bus can be configured in the source code -APB slaves : number of slaves on the bus can be configured in the source codes -Interconnect fabric (IF): manages the requesting masters' access to the APB slaves

 A block diagram of the complete architecture is as follows:
 	![APB_arch](./docs/APB_arch.jpg)